jurkron/ds-nanodegree-project-1/README.md

 ## Acknowledgements

-The data set used in this notebook can be found on [Kaggle](https://www.kaggle.com/airbnb/seattle/data).
+The dataset used in this notebook can be found on [Kaggle](https://www.kaggle.com/airbnb/seattle/data).
 Thanks to AirBnb for providing this data.